Surajpulkute95/CTJGP-Capstone-Project/README.md

 Create a KOPS Cluster.
 Refer to the below link for the Kops Script
 * [Kops Script](https://github.com/Mehar-Nafis/KopsScript/blob/main/README.md)

 You can use the worker nodes to write DockerFile and build images.
+Create the DockerFile, requirements.txt and python api code in the same directory.
+Use the following commands to build the image and push it to Docker hub

 ```
 vi requirements.txt